madanyc/workfront-learn.en/help/workfront-proof/administration-and-setup/customize-proof-comment-actions.md

 ---
 title: Customize Proof Comment Actions
 description: Learn how actions can be used on proof comments.
 Learn how to set up and customize action labels for Adobe Workfront's proofing features.
 type: Tutorial
 team: Technical Marketing
 kt: 8828
+exl-id: e71fcad9-bb8a-4adf-8469-51ce190d6c54
 ---
 # Customize actions for proof comments